Structural Reductions and Stutter Sensitive Properties: Application to Verification

 In subfigure (3) of Figure~\ref{fig:example}, the actions "$z=40;chan.send(z);$"of thread $\beta$ are fused into a single atomic operation.
 This is possible because action $z=40$ of thread $\beta$ is stuttering (it cannot affect either $p$ or $q$) and is non-interfering with other events (it neither enables nor disables any event other than subsequent instruction "chan.send(z)").
 The language of this smaller KS is a reduction of the language of the original system.
 It contains two runs: thread $\alpha$ goes first $pq$ $\bar p q^2$ $\bar p \bar q ^\omega$ and thread $\beta$ goes first $pq^2$ $\bar p q$ $\bar p \bar q ^\omega$.

 In subfigure (4) of Figure~\ref{fig:example}, the already fused action "$z=40;chan.send(z);$"of thread $\beta$ is further fused with the \textit{chan.recv();} action of thread $\alpha$.
 This leads to a smaller KS whose language is still a reduction of the original system now containing a single run: $pq$ $\bar p q$ $\bar p \bar q ^\omega$.
-This simple example shows the power of structural reductions when they are applicable, with a drastic reduction of the initial language.
+This simple example shows the power of structural reductions, when they are applicable, with a reduction of the initial language to a single word.